TomaszJaniszta/React_Game-of-life/README.md

 # 1.Bouncing ball

-Create bouncy simulator.
+Ball bouncy simulator.
 Get board from ExampleInput.js.
 X – border, 0 – boards object can travel, 1 – bouncing object.
 The program is to show how the object would travel and bounce against the walls.
 "Y" blocks change the direction of the ball to random.
 The program is to end when object comes back to original position.